 Then, give your skin a dreamy oasis at night by snuggling up to a neutral room temperature: around 65℉ to 69℉.

-And finally, it’s time to actually give your skin the time it needs to repair.
+And finally, it’s time to actually give your skin the time it needs for the full beauty sleep benefits—namely rejuvenation and repair—to work their magic.
 Science shows seven to nine hours of sleep is ideal.

 Sources and references: